eingland/eingland.github.io/content/post/ntfs-permission-powershell.md

 ---
-title: "How to Add NTFS Permission to Subfolders of Directory with Powershell"
+title: "How to Add NTFS Permission to Subfolders of Directory with PowerShell"
 date: 2018-05-27T19:38:03-05:00
 tags:
   - Development
-  - Powershell
+  - PowerShell
   - Script
   - NTFS
 ---